All of the Questions to Ask Potential Wedding Planners

-Why you want to know: Find out how many assistants, coordinators and event stylists your planner will also bring on the day of, so you can be sure everything's handled and you can relax and enjoy the day.
+Why you want to know: Find out how many assistants, coordinators and event stylists your planner will bring on the day of, so you can rest assured that everything will be handled.
 The final size of the day-of team depends on your wedding's specific logistics, but they should tell you the number of staff members needed for the typical wedding they work on.

-Can you create a timeline that tells everyone involved in the planning process—other pros, members of the wedding party, to-be-weds and families—what to do and when to do it?
+11. Can you create a timeline that tells everyone involved in the planning process (other pros, members of the wedding party, to-be-weds and families) what to do and when to do it?
 How will you make sure everyone sticks to the schedule?

 Why you want to know: Back-up plans aren't just for outdoor weddings.
 You want to make sure they have someone capable on hand to take over if they get sick or can't make it that day, like another planner at their company or a seasoned assistant.
 They should also have a plan in place for what'll happen if they have to hand over your wedding to someone else in case of an emergency.

-Do you have references?
-(Ask for professional testimonials as well as those from recent couples.)
+20. Do you have references? (testimonials from both professionals and recent couples.)

-Why you want to know: Get the names and contact info for any recent couples and pros they've worked with, so you can do your own digging on anything you're unsure about.
-They should provide these willingly and encourage you to reach out to them—that's a sign they have lots of happy clients and colleagues.
+Why you want to know: Get the names and contact info for any recent couples and pros they've worked with, so you can do your research.
+They way your potential wedding planners responds to this question will tell you a lot— they should provide these willingly and encourage you to reach out to their references.